passiweinberger/nostradamIQ/README.md

 For Question, Ideas or anything else, do not hesitate to [get in touch](mailto:info@nostradamiq.org)!
 __________________________________________________________________________________________________________________

-Thanks to the NuPIC-Community, Austin, Lab75 and many more for help!
+Thanks to the NuPIC-Community, Matt, Austin, Lab75 and many more for help!